 - Family history of certain conditions including:

-Some types of brain tumors may be passed down from one generation to the next.
+Some types of brain tumors may be passed down from one generation to the next, if you have a family history of the conditions listed above.
 Genetic counseling may be right for you.
 Learn more about the risk to you and your family on our genetic testing page.